 Impaired Driving Program (formally "Drinking Driver Program")

->

-> As a IDP participant, you must attend all seven weekly classroom sessions.
+As an IDP participant, you must attend all seven weekly classroom sessions.
 Each session takes 2 to 3 hours for 16 hours total.
-When you satisfactorily complete the classroom sessions, your involvement in the IDP will end, UNLESS the program refers you for formal evaluation and any resulting treatment.
+When you satisfactorily complete the classroom sessions, your involvement in the IDP will end, UNLESS the program refers you for formal assessment and any resulting treatment.

->

-> The IDP will provide you with a “Notice of Completion” when all program requirements have been met.
+The IDP will provide you with a “Notice of Completion” when all program requirements have been met.
 This information will also be electronically transmitted to DMV.
 Depending on your license status and driving record, your license may be restored or you may become eligible to apply for a new license.
 Your eligibility will be affected if

 you have two or more alcohol/drug related driving violations on your driving record